Application of a polynomial sieve: beyond separation of variables: Reduction to remove dependence on

 \section{Reduction to remove dependence on $\|F\|$}

 Recall that Theorem \ref{thm_main} states that the upper bound for $N(F,B)$ is only dependent on the degree of $F$, and not on the coefficients of $F$.
 In fact, the sieve methods we apply prove an upper bound for $N(F,B)$ that \emph{can} depend on $\|F\|$.
 In this section we show by alternative methods that we may assume that $\|F\|\ll B^{(mde)^{n+2}}$.
-The method does not rely on the factorization of the degree in (\ref{F_dfn}), and so without any additional trouble we may work more generally in the setting of (\ref{G_dfn_intro}). \begin{lemma} Let $V(G(Y,\X))\subset\mathbb{P}(e,1,\ldots,1)$ be defined by
+The method does not rely on assuming $m \geq 2$ in (\ref{F_dfn}), and so without any additional trouble we may work more generally in the setting of (\ref{G_dfn_intro}). \begin{lemma} Let $V(G(Y,\X))\subset\mathbb{P}(e,1,\ldots,1)$ be defined by

 with each $f_i$ a form of $\deg f_i = i \cdot e$, for fixed $D,e \geq 1$ and $n \geq 1$.
-Assume that $f_d \not\con 0$ and the weighted hypersurface $V(G(Y,\X))\subset\mathbb{P}(e,1,\ldots,1)$ is absolutely irreducible.
+Assume that $f_D \not\con 0$ and the weighted hypersurface $V(G(Y,\X))\subset\mathbb{P}(e,1,\ldots,1)$ is absolutely irreducible.
 Then either

 or $N(G,B)\ll_{n,D,e} B^{n-1}$. \end{lemma} \begin{remark} Under the hypotheses of Theorem \ref{thm_main}, for $F$ as in (\ref{F_dfn}), $V(F(Y,\X))$ is absolutely irreducible (following similar reasoning to Remark \ref{remark_V_irred}).
 As a result of this lemma, we can obtain the bound claimed in Theorem \ref{thm_main} as long as all later dependence on $\|F\|$ is at most logarithmic in $\|F\|,$ which we track as the argument proceeds.